zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic02.md

 7. Send the NS query to each available name server IP address.
 8. If there is no response on any query this test case fails ("no response from name servers").
+9. At least one name server IP must meet the following requirements or else this test case fails ("error in response from name servers"):
+   1. The response must be a valid DNS response.
+   2. The response must have at least one NS record.
-9. If there is no valid response containing the NS records of _the child zone_ this test case fails
+   3. The owner name of the NS record or records must be identical to the apex of _the child zone_.
-   ("error in response from name servers").

 ## Outcome(s)